Trust – a smart tool for asset protection & more

 Do note that larger firms may have more products and services.
 Their brand and presence may be deeper than smaller companies.

-However, large trust companies will not easily match the level of service and the personal touch that a smaller firm can provide.
+However, large trust companies will not easily match the level of service and the personal touch that a smaller firm can provide or will be less flexible to working with smaller clients.

 Services Offered by Companies

 There are many trust companies that offer a host of services.
-Some of the larger firms have been around for a while and offer a lot of products and services.
+Some of the larger firms have been around for over a hundred years and offer a lot of products and services.

 The most common service provided by trust companies is the management of investments which are placed in a trust created by the client.